A Preface to a Creative Line - A warm up activity that will be suitable to every grade every student

 A Preface to a Creative Line - A warm-up activity that will be suitable for every grade and every student

-On many occasions, my students, when newly arrive at my classes, their feelings towards ‘art’ in general, are quite cold and almost hurtful, unkind, and sometimes unpleasant.
-Of course, with the exception of those students owning already have a heart for the arts.
-However, all those feelings are just based on unawareness, previous poor teaching, and very little or no exposure to the world of creativity and visual expression, the plastic (moldable) arts.
+Surprisingly, the art class can move slowly and may be difficult.
+However, all those feelings are just based on unawareness, fear of ownself capacities and potential, previous poor teaching, and very little or no exposure to the world of creativity and visual expression, the plastic (moldable) arts.

 Activity: The Line of Thought

-When this first part is completed invite them to place the colors at the table and guide them to assess their work by:
+When this first part is completed, invite them to place the colors at the table and guide them to assess their work by:

-· The previous selection of colors and how unconsciously they selected to be used left or right-handed.
+· The previous selection of colors and how unconsciously they selected to be used, left or right-handed.

 · Open up close and tangled lines